Deep Plane Facelift vs. High SMAS: Which Is Better for Asian Facelift?

 Dr. Bruce Connell—often called the Michelangelo of facial rejuvenation surgery—was a master of dual-plane SMAS facelift rather than composite lifts.

-However, East Asian case studies remain underrepresented in early Western literature, requiring adaptation of these techniques in Korean surgical practice.
-In particular, nasolabial folds are a key focus in Asian face lifts, with specific techniques developed to enhance their appearance.
+However, East Asian case studies are underrepresented in early Western literature, necessitating the adaptation of these techniques in Korean surgical practices.
+In particular, Asian face lifts focus on nasolabial folds, and specific techniques have been developed to enhance their appearance.

-Fat grafting is also commonly used to enhance facial aesthetics during or post facelift surgery, adding volume to areas like the nasolabial folds and cheeks for more natural-looking results and improved long-term outcomes.
+Fat grafting is commonly used to enhance facial aesthetics during or after a facelift, adding volume to areas such as the nasolabial folds and cheeks to achieve more natural-looking results and improve long-term outcomes.

 How Noonopi Approaches the Asian Patients